waykichain-hackathon/korea/smartcontract/README.md

 <br>

+#### Serialize our data
 Next we need to add the Serialize Contract API function.
-This will serialize our input data.
+We need to serialize our data before we can be accepted by the blockchain.
 All data needs to be in the hex format on the front end.
 That means we need to convert strings to hex when a user inputs something.
 ```lua

 --table to String